Widow of man killed in helicopter disaster calls on Crown Office to investigate

 “The current situation means families remain in limbo and legally the MOD seem untouchable.”

-She said Lord Alexander Philip had agreed the helicopter was “not airworthy, despite this being ‘mandated’ upon the RAF”, and that the crew were not informed of this at the time, and that this information was withheld from a Fatal Accident Inquiry (FAI) that followed.
+She claimed Lord Alexander Philip had agreed the helicopter was “not airworthy, despite this being ‘mandated’ upon the RAF”, and that the crew were not informed of this at the time, and claimed that this information was withheld from a Fatal Accident Inquiry (FAI) that followed.

 She said: “Had he been told this, my husband, and no doubt his colleagues, would have asked why no alternative transport was being arranged.
 He was sent to his death by a conscious decision to ignore legal obligations.